What’s the Waldorf Approach;

 Basic Principles of Waldorf Approach;

-- Every child is considered to have different individual characteristics and superior abilities.
-When planning education, children should not learn what they need to learn but what they can learn.
+2. Every child is considered to have different individual characteristics and superior abilities.
+When planning the education, children should not learn what they need to learn but what they can learn.
 It is aimed that the child develops and maximizes all the abilities he has.

-- How the world and life have a rhythm.
+4. How the world and life has a rhythm.
 The human organism also has a certain rhythm.
 Man matures in this rhythm.
 The shaping energy that provides human development focuses on the development of will, emotion and thought in different times in line with this rhythm.
 However, after reaching an adequate maturity in a field, one must proceed to the next level in education.